TLS Connections to TiDB Cloud Serverless

 2. Click Connect in the upper-right corner.
 A dialog is displayed.

-3. In the dialog, keep the default setting of the endpoint type as Public, and select your preferred connection method and operating system.
+3. In the dialog, keep the default setting of the connection type as Public, and select your preferred connection method and operating system.

 5. Connect to your cluster with the connection string.